Áo bà ba

+To protect and honor the time-honored traditions of Vietnam, Hau Giang Province held the Áo Bà Ba Festival in 2023.

 Etymology

-The term áo bà ba might be translated as "the shirt of madam" (aunt-like/grandmother figure) Ba (a woman who is a third-born, or second-born in the South, of her parents).
+The term áo bà ba might be translated as "the shirt of madam" (aunt-like/grandmother figure) Ba (a woman who is a second-born in the South, of her parents).

-According to writer Sơn Nam, the áo bà ba shirt first appeared during the 19th century, the name originated from the dress of the Baba Nyonya, ethnic Chinese from Penang, Malaysia.
+According to writer Sơn Nam, the áo bà ba shirt first appeared during the 19th century.
+The name originated from the dress of the Baba Nyonya, ethnic Chinese from Penang, Malaysia.

 Historical roots and design

 While the three-flap tunic has tribal and folk (long-lived, extended family communities in the countryside) roots, the áo bà ba most likely did not formalize as a distinctive garment of its own until after the appearance of the tunic.
 It was slightly shorter than the tunic and made of lighter fabric.
 The áo bà ba's widespread appearance was mainly due to the broadening knowledge of Vietnamese culture.
 The garment arrived when the lower class became an economic entity as they were elsewhere worldwide in the latter half of the 1800s.

 This is due to the progression of materials used, designs, and their appearance in folk art.
 The three-flap tunic is more likely to be made of comparatively coarser material such as linen cotton and animal material such as wool in the colder part of the country.
 The áo bà ba, on the other hand, was invariably made of silk or, until more modern synthetic fibers such as polyester, silk-like material.
 The áo bà ba may have a miniature accent embroidery but would likely never be of jacquard weaving.
 Jacquard weaving was associated with the upper class, the aristocracy, and Chinese tradition, for its ability to inlay intricate designs, motifs, and metallic colors.

 It is not clear when either the name of the garment or its distinctive presence arose among the cultures living in the region in the present country of Vietnam.
 Folk tradition suggests a definite Chinese influence due to China's 1,000-plus years of dominance over peoples to the south.
 Since the dawn of photography, the áo bà ba, like most other garments identifiable of mainland Southeast Asia—Cambodia, Laos, Burma—has maintained its basic shape for a century and a half into present times.
 Chinese dress line might have influenced the traditional Vietnamese costume.
 Except, the áo bà ba does not have an upright Mandarin collar but an open neck and is not closed at the shoulder but is either a pull-top or has buttons along the front.
 Another key difference to distinguish the áo bà ba as a particularly Vietnamese variation or innovation, setting it apart from the Chinese silhouette with a casual glance, is the buttons would not be knotted cords or frog (fastening) but plain and most often round like on Western garments.